Dollar grinds upward on higher Treasury yields

 The disparity in interest rates between the U.S. and other major economies has been a primary driver of the stronger dollar this year.

-The dollar index .DXY, a measure of the currency against a basket of six rivals, was up 0.22 percent.
+The dollar index, a measure of the currency against a basket of six rivals, was up 0.22 percent.

 The yen strengthened on Monday following a Reuters report that the Bank of Japan was debating moves to scale back its massive monetary stimulus, spurring bids for the Japanese currency.